h-terao/Alopex/README.md

 ## Overview of Modules

+In this section, I provide the short descriptions of Alopex's modules.

 ### Epoch Loop (epochs.py)

-Training/evaluation loop is a common routine to update model parameters and summarize metrics on datasets.
+Training and evaluation loops are common routines to experiment deep neural networks.

-Alopex provided easy-to-use functions that transform step functions into the epoch functions.
-These epoch functions automatically use multiple GPUs/TPUs and summarize scalars using batch size weighted average.
+Alopex provided easy-to-use functions that creates epoch functions from your step functions.
+The epoch functions automatically use multiple GPUs/TPUs and summarize scalars using batch size weighted average.

 Example: